Skip to main content

 Description automatically generated

-Navigate to UXI dashboard, Settings > Integrations > Add Webhook > Select "Generic" > Paste the URL > Keep the authentication to "None" > Enabled > Submit.
+Navigate to the UXI dashboard, then go to Settings > Integrations > Add Webhook > Select "Microsoft Teams" > Paste the URL > Keep the authentication set to "None" > Enabled > Submit.

-Once you have incidents on the dashboard, you should able to receive the webhook messages in the Teams Channel.
-You can validate it by checking the incident panel on the top right side of UXI dashboard.
+Once you have incidents on the dashboard, you should be able to receive the webhook messages in the Teams channel.
+You can validate this by checking the incident panel on the top right side of the UXI dashboard.

-1. Follow the instructions for Slack incoming webhooks here
+• Follow the instructions for Slack incoming webhooks here.

-2. Copy the webhook URL generated by slack.
+• Copy the webhook URL generated by Slack.

 https://hooks.slack.com/services/xxxxxxxxxx/xxxxxxxxx/xxxxxxxxxxxxxxxxxxxxxxxx

-3. On the dashboard, Click on the add webhook button
+• On the dashboard, click on the Add button.

 All alerts will now be published to the appropriate Slack channel.
 In our case the channel is #webhook-test and the result is as below